ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 Note that we have a fmt.Printf command here.
 Printf and Println commands can easily be used to debug the chaincode as we write / modify and test chaincode.
 However, since the chaincode runs inside a docker container, these will get written to the log of the docker instance and space gets filled up very quickly, especially if the environment is running in debug mode.
 It is prudent to limit or avoid Print statements in actual deployed chaincode as the chaincode is essentially supposed to run in the background.

-Best practices around docker log management, like Logrotate, which is supported since Docker V1.8, could be adopted to avoid space issues.
+To avoid space issues, implement a procedure for docker log management, for example, you can implement Logrotate, which is supported since Docker V1.8.
 You can also optionally incorporate contract logging implementations in your contracts.
 ```
 func main() {
 	err := shim.Start(new(SimpleChaincode))